small rooftop gardens 50m²

 Sections of the rooftop gardens are inherently situated below deep, overhanging eaves, where lack of a water source formed a significant landscaping element to solve.
 We produced an external tap for each rooftop garden, utilising imaginative plumbing techniques to provide vital irrigation which crucially sustains plant life.
 This thriving sky garden landscape is situated within expansive vistas into London's most iconic landmarks, where Battersea Power Station forms a prime focus, as well as Chelsea Bridge and Wembley Stadium.
 The urban scenery, experienced at such height, is enhanced by a minimalist terrace design & build and its subtle colour palettes – defined via detailed rooftop design ideas, developed with an inspiring client.

-The sandstone surface outside the kitchen flows into the building's limestone cladding, where an angular design defines a dining zone, highlighted by blue granite hues and azure planters which augment its skyline spectrum.
+The sandstone surface outside the kitchen flows into the building's limestone cladding, where an angular design defines a dining area, highlighted by blue granite hues and azure planters which augment its skyline spectrum.
 The multi-stemmed structure of a Eucalyptus tree sustains strong winds, forming a welcoming feature seen as far as Chelsea Embankment.
 The warm tones of these interconnected London terrace gardens are congruent with the apartment's decor, while highly sympathetic to Caro Point's external fabric.
 Towering above Grosvenor Waterside, this harmonious sequence of rooftop gardens and its unique, sculptural forms is perched in quietude within Chelsea and Pimlico's renewed cityscape.